Ethiopian Restaurants in Minneapolis–St. Paul (Twin Cities)

 Minneapolis–St. Paul Ethiopian Community

 The Twin Cities area (Minneapolis and St. Paul) is home to one of the largest East African communities in the United States, including a strong Ethiopian presence.
-Minnesota has one of the largest Oromo populations (an Ethiopian ethnic group) outside Africa.
+Minnesota also has one of the largest Oromo populations outside Africa, which helps sustain a rich network of Ethiopian and East African restaurants and markets.

-Many Ethiopian restaurants can be found along the "Little Africa" stretch of St. Paul's University Avenue and in the South Minneapolis neighborhoods.
-The scene here is vibrant – from longtime establishments to newer spots that double as cafes and bars.
+Many Ethiopian restaurants can be found along the “Little Africa” stretch of St. Paul's University Avenue and in South Minneapolis.
+The scene is vibrant— from longtime establishments to newer spots that double as cafes and bars.
 Ethiopian eateries in Minneapolis often have a lounge-like feel and stay open late.

-What makes the Twin Cities unique is the generous portion sizes and warm Midwestern-meets-Ethiopian hospitality.
-Most restaurants offer family-style dining where one platter could easily feed three people, making it perfect for groups and celebrations.
+What makes the Twin Cities unique is the combination of generous portion sizes and warm Midwestern-meets-Ethiopian hospitality.
+Most restaurants offer family-style dining where a single platter can easily feed two or three people, making it perfect for groups, celebrations and cozy winter gatherings.

-The Green Line light rail runs along University Avenue in St. Paul, making it easy to explore Ethiopian restaurants.
-Many South Minneapolis spots are accessible by bus.
-Winter months may make driving preferable.
+The Green Line light rail runs along University Avenue in St. Paul, making it easy to explore Ethiopian restaurants in the “Little Africa” corridor.
+Many South Minneapolis spots are accessible by bus, while winter months may make driving more comfortable, especially at night.

 Twin Cities Ethiopian restaurants are known for generous portions.
-A single combo platter often feeds 2-3 people comfortably.
-Come hungry or plan to take leftovers home!
+A single combo platter often feeds 2–3 people comfortably.
+Come hungry or plan to take leftovers home—Ethiopian food reheats very well, especially on cold days.

-Ethiopian stews and spiced dishes are perfect for Minnesota winters.
-The warm, communal dining experience and hearty portions make it ideal cold-weather comfort food.
+Ethiopian stews (wot) and spiced dishes are ideal for Minnesota winters.
+The warm, communal dining style with injera and shared platters makes Ethiopian restaurants in Minneapolis–St. Paul a favorite cold-weather comfort food option.